Pipeline plumbing that turns anonymous traffic into qualified meetings.

 Most B2B funnels leak in the same way every time.
 Forms capture leads but fields don't match how sales actually qualifies.
 Lead scoring is a vibes-based number nobody trusts.
 Reps build their own sequences in Apollo or Outreach because the CRM ones are stale.
 The marketing team can't tell which campaign produced which deal, so budgets get set politically instead of mathematically.

-And on the outbound side: a single sending domain is burned to the ground inside three months because someone optimised for volume over relevance, taking the main marketing domain's deliverability with it.
+On the outbound side: a single sending domain is burned to the ground inside three months because someone optimised for volume over relevance, taking the main marketing domain's deliverability with it.

 Fixing this isn't a tools problem.
 It's a systems problem.
 The good news: the fix usually pays for itself within a quarter, because the pipeline you've already produced is closing at a higher rate as soon as the plumbing works.